*This article was updated on May 17, 2017*

 Forex Trading - Halal or Haram Fatwa

 Usury is of course completely prohibited in Islam, and is defined very widely.
-This implies that any kind of deal or contract which involves an element of interest (riba) is not permissible.
-For a long time, retail Forex brokers reflected the market practice of paying or charging to the trader the interest differential between the two components of any currency pair held overnight.
-Eventually, most Forex brokers responded to market forces by becoming “Islamic Forex Brokers” offering “Muslim Forex Accounts” which removed the interest payments.
+This implies that any kind of deal or contract which involves an element of interest (riba) is not permissible according to Islamic law.
+For a long time, retail Forex brokers reflected the market practice of paying or charging to the trader the interest differential between the two components of any currency pair whose position remains open overnight.
+Eventually, most Forex brokers responded to market forces (and pressure from Islamic traders) by becoming “Islamic Forex Brokers” and offering “Muslim Forex Accounts” which operate without standard interest payments.
 You might ask how they did so and maintained the profitability of their operations.
-This was achieved by charging increased commissions in spot Forex trades, and is the business model of nearly all Islamic FX Brokers.
+This was achieved by charging increased commissions in spot Forex trades, and this practice has become the hallmark of nearly all Islamic Forex brokers.
 Arguably, this in itself is just a camouflaged interest component, and if this view is taken, it makes Forex trading problematic according to Islamic law.

 The interest problem also eliminates any possibility of trading Forex forwards, as there is always an interest element involved in these transactions.